unparalleled-js/docs-1/connectors/zendesk/create-custom-object-record-action.md

 # Zendesk - Create custom object record action

-Zendesk allows you to create custom objects to model, store, and retrieve objects that are not native to Zendesk (e.g. Tickets, Users, Organization).
-Custom objects can be configured to suit your various use-cases.
-It could be "product", "orders", "devices" etc. Find out more about Zendesk custom objects [here](/connectors/zendesk/sunshine-platform.md)
+Zendesk allows you to configure custom objects to model, store, and retrieve objects that are not native to Zendesk (e.g. Tickets, Users, Organization).
+Find out more about [here](/connectors/zendesk/sunshine-platform.md)

-After configuring your custom object type, you can proceed to create new records, update existing records, and delete record.

 This action creates a single record of a custom object into your Zendesk instance.